Difference Between Mean and Median

 They are the measure of central tendency and are often used in the measurement of large data sets where analysis needs to be drawn, and results are interpreted.
 Mean, median, and mode are three measures of averages that show the disperse the data is from the mean or the average.
 These methods are used in statistics widely, whereas the mean value of the data is the most widely used method among the three.

 Mean is a simple sum of the numbers of observations in an array, which is divided by the numbers of observations.
 For example, if we talk about the average height or the mean height of a group consisting of 5 people.
 The mean height would be calculated by summing the height of 5 people divided by the number of people, i.e., 5.

 What is the Median?

-Median on the other hand is the middle number in the set of data array which separates the higher set of the data from the lower.
+Median, on the other hand, is the middle number in the set of the data array, which separates the higher set of the data from the lower.
 The data needs to be arranged in ascending order first to calculate the median of the data.
-When the data set have cardinality the mean of the middle two numbers in the data set needs to be taken.
+When the data set have cardinality, the mean of the middle two numbers in the data set needs to be taken.
 However, these two methods are often used interchangeably.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 when n is an even number

 Mean vs Median Infographics